temporalio/documentation/docs/concepts/what-is-a-schedule.md

 Internally, a Schedule is implemented as a Workflow.
 These implementation Workflow Executions are visible to you as you navigate the Web UI and use tctl, though you should not interact with it directly.

-In later versions the implementatin Workflows will cease to be visible by default.
+In later versions the implementation Workflows will cease to be visible by default.

 :::